-As mentioned above, survivors of very recent assaults should go to the emergency room of the Sentara Bayside Hospital for a physical exam and the collection of evidence.
+As mentioned above, survivors of very recent assaults should go to the emergency room of the Sentara Bayside Hospital or Sentara Port Warwick for a physical exam and the collection of evidence.
 All survivors, past or present, should be seen by a qualified physician or nurse to check for sexually transmitted diseases, physical trauma, and possible pregnancy.
 Female survivors may prefer to see a female physician, and should request one if that will increase their comfort, though in the emergency room that may not always be possible.
 Survivors may also wish to see their family doctor.
 Even if no symptoms are apparent, survivors are still strongly encouraged to seek medical attention.

 Students coping with a sexual assault have counseling options available.
 Two of those options are on-campus: The Women's Center at Virginia Tech and the Thomas E. Cook Counseling Center.
 The Women's Center at Virginia Tech offers short-term crisis counseling and sexual assault support groups.
-The Thomas E. Cook Counseling Center offers both short-term and long-term individual and group counseling.
-These two options may not be practical for students at the Hampton Roads Education Center.
-Many other options exist in Virginia Beach and Hampton that may have some cost associated with them, such as private therapists.
+The Thomas E. Cook Counseling Center offers both short-term and long- term individual and group counseling.
+These two options may not be practical for students at the Virginia Tech Hampton Roads Centers located in Virginia Beach and Newport News.
+Many other options exist in Virginia Beach, Hampton, and Newport News that may have some cost associated with them, such as private therapists.
 Counseling is often crucial to the recovery process, and survivors should be encouraged to seek the assistance of qualified professionals, even if many years have elapsed since the assault.
 As always, the choice to seek counseling should be the survivor's.

 A police report must be generated before an investigation can begin and charges can be placed.
-If the assault happened on campus, it falls under the jurisdiction of the Virginia Beach Police Department.
+If the assault happened on an extended campus site, it falls under the jurisdiction of the Virginia Beach or Newport News Police Departments.
 Many survivors believe that if they do not file criminal charges immediately, they lose that option.
 This may not be the case.
 There are statutes of limitation for filing criminal charges, but they are typically several years in duration.
 Certainly, it is best to go to the police as soon as possible after an assault, in order to preserve as much evidence as possible.
-The police will arrange for the survivor to be seen at the Sentara Bayside Hospital for medical care and evidence collection.
+The police will arrange for the survivor to be seen at the Sentara Bayside Hospital or Sentara Port Warwick for medical care and evidence collection.
 However, even if some time has elapsed, the police still encourage survivors to come forward.
 Criminal charges are prosecuted by the state of Virginia, not the individual survivor.
-A Commonwealth's Attorney will argue the case at no cost to the survivor.
+A commonwealth's attorney will argue the case at no cost to the survivor.
 The survivor serves as the primary witness to the crime, and his or her testimony is crucial to the case.
 Criminal cases may take considerable time to proceed through the justice system.
 Typically, the press protects the identity of the survivor, although the identity of the accused perpetrator is not protected.